Blake Shelton Jokingly Says His Relationship With Gwen Stefani Is ‘For Publicity’ Before Doing Something Sweet

 “Blake wants to sleep alone tonight,” quipped host Carson Daly.

-However, when Blake spoke to Jessie, he revealed that he wasn’t trying to poach a talented singer from his girlfriend’s team; he just had something he wanted to say.
-After he finished, Jessie was crying; Kelly was bawling her eyes out; and Gwen was tearing up.
+However, when Blake spoke to Jessie, he revealed that he wasn’t trying to poach a talented singer from his girlfriend’s team — he just had something he wanted to say.
+After he finished, Jessie was crying, Kelly was bawling her eyes out, and Gwen was tearing up.

 “Let me say my piece,” he said.
 “I’m not going to make a pitch to you, because that’s the coach for you,” he said of Gwen.
 “But I wanted to show you how much respect I have for you and how much you deserve to be on this show, dude.”